 There are quite a few different breakfast dishes you can do in the slow cooker.

-If you don’t feel like eating some scrambled eggs, then something like a French toast casserole might take your fancy.
-It’s a great way to use up some old bread you might have lying around.
+If you do not feel like eating some scrambled eggs, then something like a French toast casserole might take your fancy.
+It is a great way to use up some old bread you might have lying around.

 The breakfast pizza cooked in the slow cooker is certainly worth a try.
 It has delicious slices of ham, tomato, and a generous amount of egg and cheese.

 These slow cooker scrambled eggs are delicious and a great way to feed a crowd for breakfast.
-If you have some feedback, then please don’t hesitate to leave a comment below.
+If you have some feedback, then please do not hesitate to leave a comment below.